SqrtMinusOne/sqrtminusone.github.io/content/configs/Mail.md

 draft = false
 +++

 My email configration.
-Currently uses [lieer](https://github.com/gauteh/lieer) to fetch emails from Gmail, [davmail](http://davmail.sourceforge.net/) & [offlineimap](http://www.offlineimap.org/) to fetch emails from MS Exchange, [notmuch](https://notmuchmail.org/) to index, [msmtp](https://marlam.de/msmtp/) to send emails.
+Currently I use [lieer](https://github.com/gauteh/lieer) to fetch emails from Gmail, [davmail](http://davmail.sourceforge.net/) & [offlineimap](http://www.offlineimap.org/) to fetch emails from MS Exchange, [notmuch](https://notmuchmail.org/) to index, [msmtp](https://marlam.de/msmtp/) to send emails.
 Also using notmuch frontend from Emacs.

 My problem with any particular mail setup was that I use Gmail labels quite extensively, and handling these over IMAP is rather awkward.
 Notmuch seems to be the only software that provides the same first-class support for labels.